 Your emergency button is the device that you should have on you at all times.
 If it's a mobile medical alert device, you will likely need to charge it daily to make sure it has enough battery life to last you.
 Usually, the medical alert button is outfitted with a pendant or wristband.
 It is also water resistant so it can be worn in the shower or while you're doing dishes or cleaning.
 If you experience a fall or another emergency, press the emergency button and it will send a signal to the base unit that you've experienced an emergency.
-From that point, the base unit will send an emergency signal to a remote monitoring station who will then contact emergency responders if necessary.
+From that point, the base unit will send a signal to a remote monitoring station who will then contact emergency responders if necessary.

 Due to their limited range, in-home medical alert systems are noticeably cheaper than mobile medical alert systems.
 They're manufactured for seniors that hardly ever leave the comfort of their home.
 The range of the base station isn't farther than 600 feet on average, meaning that the base station will lose communication with the emergency pendant if it goes beyond that.
 If your loved one is a homebody who isn't going to make too many trips out of the house, you'll be just fine with one of these.

 On the other hand, if your loved one is living an active lifestyle and wants the freedom of going anywhere, a mobile medical alert system is going to be the best option.
 These usually cost anywhere from $15 to $25 per month extra depending on the company and package.
-These systems have a limited battery life and need to be recharged every night, but can be tracked anywhere through cellular GPS technology.
+These systems have a limited battery life and need to be recharged every night, but can be tracked anywhere through the built-in GPS technology.
 If your loved one wants to take the emergency button on a walk in the park or weekly grocery trip, that's no problem at all.
 If there is an emergency, just a press of the panic button will summon emergency personnel who will be able to pinpoint the exact location via GPS tracking coordinates.
 Mobile medical alert systems are often managed through a cellular network for better coverage.

 Any medical alert company worth its salt will have your station monitored by a monitoring station 24 hours a day, 7 days a week, 365 days a year.
 This means that you should have the peace of mind of pushing the panic button and having someone available at all times.
 Also, look for certifications.
 Two important names are Underwriters Laboratories and The Monitoring Association (formerly the Central Station Alarm Association).
 Underwriters Laboratories tests safety equipment such as home security and medical alert equipment to make sure it is properly manufactured, and the organization also certifies monitoring stations for quality.
 A monitoring station specially certified by The Monitoring Association serves as a badge of reputability, so if a company has monitoring stations certified by either of these organizations, they're doing something right.

 The shorter the contract, the better.
-Top tier medical alert companies will operate on a month-to-month basis, so there is virtually no contract to deal with.
+Top tier medical alert companies will operate on a month-to-month basis, so there is virtually no contract to deal with and no cancellation fees.
 Whenever you feel like canceling your service, you should be able to contact your company representative, ship back the system, and get your refund without a problem.
 However, be wary of companies that try to rope you into a long-term contract.
 If you end up signing a long-term contract and decide you don't need the system after a few months, you're stuck with it and the pricing you agreed upon when signing the contract.
 And if you insist on returning it, you might be forced to buy out of your contract, which could cost you hundreds of dollars.
 Make sure you do your due diligence and ask your company representative specific questions about contract terms.
 You could be saving yourself hundreds of dollars and huge headaches in the long run.

 Some medical alert companies will offer a low monthly rate, but charge you a substantial one-time payment in the form of an installation fee or activation fee to offset those low prices.
 When this is the case, a company won't post anything on their website regarding installation or activation fees.
 When you talk with a representative, make sure to ask about installation and activation fees.
 Aside from the costs, it could take time out of your day that you could be spending elsewhere to stay home while a professional comes over and installs your system.
 Our findings show that top medical alert companies with high customer satisfaction typically don't charge any kind of equipment fee or activation fee, so make sure to read reviews to see what other customers are saying.

 Medical alert systems function with a base unit, an emergency call pendant/bracelet, and a monitoring station.
 Depending on the package you order, the medical alert system will function either as an in-home unit or a mobile unit.
 If you experience a fall or other medical emergency, you can push the panic button on your pendant/bracelet and it will relay a signal to the base unit.
 The base unit then sends a signal to a remote monitoring station where certified representatives contact you to see if you're alright.
 If you need help or if they can't hear you, they dispatch emergency personnel to go to your house.
 There isn't any extra cost for how many times you push the button — just pay a monthly fee.